The Book of the Law as Covenant Witness

 The Lord preserves His covenant word as a witness against a stiff-necked people, so Israel cannot meet future judgment with ignorance, denial, or blame-shifting.

-24 When Moses had finished writing the words of this law in a book, until they were finished,
+24 When Moses had finished writing in a book the words of this law from beginning to end,

-26 “Take this book of the law, and put it by the side of the ark of Yahweh your God’s covenant, that it may be there for a witness against you.
+26 “Take this Book of the Law and place it beside the ark of the covenant of the LORD your God, so that it may remain there as a witness against you.

-28 Assemble to me all the elders of your tribes and your officers, that I may speak these words in their ears, and call heaven and earth to witness against them.
+28 Assemble before me all the elders of your tribes and all your officers so that I may speak these words in their hearing and call heaven and earth to witness against them.

-29 For I know that after my death you will utterly corrupt yourselves, and turn away from the way which I have commanded you; and evil will happen to you in the latter days, because you will do that which is evil in Yahweh’s sight, to provoke him to anger through the work of your hands.”
+29 For I know that after my death you will become utterly corrupt and turn from the path I have commanded you.
+And in the days to come, disaster will befall you because you will do evil in the sight of the LORD to provoke Him to anger by the work of your hands.”

 The LORD preserves His covenant word as a witness against a stiff-necked people, so Israel cannot meet future judgment with ignorance, denial, or blame-shifting.